 The point of all this?
 That if you have a passion for languages, there is so much more you can do with that than study.

 And I am not alone in thinking this.
-You have already found the amazing LingoHut site, which the Knetemanns have spent years working on, along with their other learning sites.
+You have already found the fantastic LingoHut site, which the Knetemanns have spent years working on, along with their other learning sites.